jairamc/jairamc.github.io/content/posts/technology/ai-brings-excitement/index.md

 **Deep investigations have compressed dramatically.** The kind of work that involved stitching together logs, reading library code, and slowly building a mental model still requires thought, but AI acts like a tireless research assistant.
 You’re still solving the problem, just without the drag.

-**Documentation has also lost its weight.** Requirements docs, post-mortems, and technical briefs can be scaffolded instantly.
+**Documentation has become easy.** Requirements docs, post-mortems, and technical briefs can be scaffolded instantly.
 The thinking and judgment are still mine, but the effort to get started is gone.

 And **I can build things I couldn’t before.** I’ve always been comfortable with APIs but weak on UI, which meant most internal tools stopped at a CLI or Swagger page.
 Now I can put a functional interface in front of an API in an afternoon.
 Not polished, but usable, and that alone changes who can benefit from what I build.